kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Improving the quality of the reprojection ............................................

-The interpolation routine in the Kapteyn package is based on SciPy's :func:`map_coordinates`.
+The interpolation routine in the Kapteyn Package is based on SciPy's :func:`map_coordinates`.
 This function has a parameter *order* which sets the interpolation mode.
 In the script below we create a contour overlay using a rotated version of a base image (also the pixel size differs).